Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 There are no business/legal obstacles to prevent online/eCommerce financial transactions in Finland.
 The key is to offer suitable payment methods.

-Consumer BehaviorCovid-19 increased buying online from domestic sites from previous year’s 61 percent to 64 percent in 2020.
-Difficulties in returning purchase was the most common reason of not buying from foreign online stores.
+Increase in buying online from domestic sites has kept growing after Covid-19.
+In 2021 only 33 percent of consumers were buying from foreign online sites compared to 62 percent buying only from domestic sites.
+Difficulties in returning purchases was the most common reason for not buying from foreign online stores.
 Many Finns believe that there are advantages to shopping online, finding it cheaper, more convenient, offering a larger and better range of goods and services, and saving time when compared with traditional brick-and-mortar retailers.
-These are also the drivers for online purchases in addition to around the clock availability.
-Both sexes in all age groups interrupt the shopping when the delivery costs are too high.
-In fact, 61 % would shop more online, if offered free delivery.
-76 % have even added more items to the shopping cart to qualify for free delivery.
-Finns are conscientious buyers, which means that two third of buyers online did not return their purchase in 2020 t.
+These are also the drivers for online purchases in addition to around-the-clock availability.
+Both sexes in all age groups are less likely to make a purchase when the delivery costs are too high.
+In fact, 61 percent would shop more online, if offered free delivery.
+90 percent have even added more items to the shopping cart to qualify for free delivery.
+Finns are conscientious buyers and made somewhat fewer customer returns compared to many other European customers.
+In 2021, 42 percent of Finnish online shoppers had returned some of their digital purchases, compared to half of Swedish digital shoppers and 53 percent of British shoppers.

 Digital marketing and social media

-Digital marketing in Finland has grown rapidly in the past few years and more Finnish service providers, including traditional marketing companies (Suomen Digimarkkinointi, Avidly), have arisen to help companies to provide their services.
+Digital marketing in Finland has grown rapidly in the past few years, and more Finnish service providers, including traditional marketing companies (Digital Marketing Finland Oy, Avidly), have arisen to help companies to provide their services.
 Facebook and Google have established strong positions in Finland, accounting for approximately half of all digital marketing nationwide.

 Nearly all consumers use social media and instant messengers.
-Search engines, online stores and video websites are the most used types of websites.
-Google with 96 % is the most used search engine and others like Bing (14 %) and DuckDuckGo (9%) come far behind.
-Search engines are the most important source of information when searching product information.
+Search engines, online stores, and video websites are the most used types of websites.
+Google, with 91.9 percent, is the most used search engine, and others like Bing (2.88 percent), and Yahoo (1.51 percent) trail far behind.
+Search engines are the most important source of information when searching for product information.
 Finns also check manufacturer and brand websites more than other Europeans.
-Instant messaging is the most popular social media channel and WhatsApp is the most popular followed by Facebook Messenger, others following far behind.
+The most popular social media channels of total population in 2022 were Facebook (43.3 percent), YouTube (83.3 percent) and Instagram (41.5 percent)

 There are several smaller seminars on ecommerce around Finland, but the biggest one is the yearly expo Smart Commerce.
-The next one will be held on February 1st, 2023, in Helsinki.
+The next iteration will be held on February 7, 2024, in Helsinki.

 Resources